Billd Teams Up with American Express to Help Suppliers Extend Flexible Finance Terms Across U.S. Construction Industry

 With a term loan, you won’t receive a sum of upfront cash, rather the cash will go directly to the seller of the asset you want to purchase.
 In exchange, you’ll have a specified repayment schedule and fixed or floating interest rates.
 These should be used to purchase assets with a more long term ability to generate revenue for your business.

 Do: Use term loans to purchase assets such as equipment and commercial buildings to help grow your business.
 If you’re currently renting equipment or your building space, compare your rental costs to the rates on your loan.
-It might actually be more cost-effective to buy versus rent construction equipment or real estate.
+It might be more cost-effective to buy versus rent construction equipment or real estate.

 Don’t: Use it to pay your monthly construction software subscription or purchase vehicles for your personal use.
 If it’s not a long-term asset, or if it’s not generating revenue for your business, it’s a bad use of debt.